-The New Moon conjuct Pallas – a goddess of wisdom – suggests that knowledge, information or ideas may come to light,that prove to be insightful and valuable.
-Perhaps helping us to learn and absorb something important or find an innovative solution to something thats been a bit of a dilemma.
+The New Moon conjunct Pallas – a goddess of wisdom – suggests that knowledge, information or ideas may come to light, that prove to be insightful and valuable.
+Perhaps helping us to learn and absorb something important or find an innovative solution to something that has been a bit of a dilemma.

 Fixed stars ~ Acrab and Dschubba

-Fixed stars Acrab and Dschubba are in the constellation Scorpio, and found on the head of the Scorpion.
+Fixed stars Acrab and Dschubba are in the constellation Scorpio, on the head of the Scorpion.

 “The Scorpion presides over arms” ~ Astronomica, Manilus, 1st Century AD, book 4, page 253